ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week3/index.md

   sequences that include `set!`, especially in the body of a loop.
 - `set!` expressions evaluate the expression to a value, and change the value stored in the given variable to that value (e.g. variable assignment).
 The `set!` expression itself evaluates to the new value.
+If there is no surrounding let binding for the variable the identifier is considered unbound and an error should be reported.
 - `loop` and `break` expressions work together.
 Loops evaluate their subexpression in an infinite loop until `break` is used.
 Break expressions evaluate their subexpression and the resulting value becomes the result of the entire loop.